Codesmith512/Minimum/README.md

 Build flags are located in `Minimal-2D.cpp`, at the top beneath the command dictionary.
 The default build has all flags enabled.

-The program takes an 'input.txt' in the same folder and runs it.
+The program takes an `input.txt` in the same folder and runs it.
 I/O takes place in the same console window.

 After execution, the program will pause and give an instructions count.